dpatru/serverSetup/samba.md

 Use the `gparted` command if you need to format the disk.

-Find the name and UUID of the disk using the commands `lshw` and `blkid /dev/sdb` (assuming your disk name is sdb).
+Find the name and UUID of the disk using the commands `sudo lshw` and `sudo blkid /dev/sdb` (assuming your disk name is sdb).

 Create a mount point: